Last Updated on April 23, 2024 by maximosecrets

 The Ticket Template application allows an administrator to build a template for commonly requested Services or Incidents.
 For example, a new or departing employee, meeting room request, password reset, etc. The Ticket Template references a class of ticket (Service Request, Incident, Problem) and its status must be made Active before it can be used.

 The ticket template can contain multiple activities.
 For example, the meeting room request template might have activities for confirming the room, arranging any IT equipment, arranging refreshments and an activity for the pre-meeting check by the facilities team.
-Each activity has similar fields to that on the ticket template header and each activity can be classified, so that the activity for arranging refreshments might ask a set of questions with regards to teas, coffees, water and catering arrangements.
-When the Service Request is approved the activities would be directed to each team using the Owner Group field, confirming the room to be carried out by the Facilities team, arranging refreshment to be carried out by Catering, etc.
+Each activity has similar fields to that on the ticket template header and each activity can be classified, so that the activity for arranging refreshments might ask a set of questions with regards to teas, coffees, water, and catering arrangements.
+When the Service Request is approved the activities would be directed to each team using the Owner Group field, confirming the room to be carried out by the Service Desk team, arranging refreshment to be carried out by Catering, etc.

 The Specification tab shows the attributes for both the ticket template and the ticket template activities.
 The standard Crossover Domain TKTEMPLATE is used for extending the fields that are copied from the ticket template when it is applied to a ticket.
-Impact and Urgency are standard fields but they are not displayed.
+Impact and Urgency are standard fields, but they are not displayed.
 As an activity is a class of work order a Job Plan can be automatically applied to the activities when they are created as the ticket template is applied to the Service Request or Incident.

 Create and View Service Request